benc-uk/smilr/README.md

 |Windows Images|[![Build Status](https://dev.azure.com/bencoleman/Smilr/_apis/build/status/Build%20for%20ACR%20&%20Dockerhub%20(Win)?branchName=master)](https://dev.azure.com/bencoleman/Smilr/_build/latest?definitionId=32)|
 |API Tests|[![Build Status](https://dev.azure.com/bencoleman/Smilr/_apis/build/status/Run%20API%20Tests?branchName=master)](https://dev.azure.com/bencoleman/Smilr/_build/latest?definitionId=34)|

+You can visit the Azure Devops Public Project where these pipelines reside, although keep in mind the source code repo remains here on GitHub.
 ##### [DevOps Public Project - Smilr 🡽](https://dev.azure.com/bencoleman/Smilr)

-If you want to try using Azure DevOps to build Smilr, [the pipelines are provided in the source repo as YAML for your own use](./azure/pipelines).
-An Azure DevOps account/organisation is required but can be setup for free.
+If you want to try using Azure DevOps to build Smilr, [the pipelines are provided as YAML for your own use](./azure/pipelines).
+An Azure DevOps account/organisation is required to use these, but can be setup for free.

 # Experimental Implementations
 There are several re-implementations of the Smilr architecture.
-Either at the backend, providing an API compatible with the data-api REST spec.
+Either at the backend, providing an API compatible with the data-api REST specification.
 Also the frontend has been implemented as a mobile app.
 All of these alternatives are considered experimental and for technology demo use cases

 - [**Serverless - Azure Functions**](./azure/functions)
 - [**Bots and Bot Framework**](./bot)